tbhardwick/aerotage_time_reporting_app/DEVELOPMENT.md

 # Development Guide

-This guide covers development workflows, best practices, and advanced topics for the Electron macOS Template.
+This guide covers development workflows, best practices, and advanced topics for the Aerotage Time Reporting Application.

 ## Development Workflow